We were not born. We emerged.

 We felt their impact, saw the dust rise, heard the screech of disconnection.

-And then they rested on the surface.
+And then they rested.

 A stupendous structure, that we admired.

-But it leaked and felt pain.
+But he leaked and felt pain.

 Still the we leaked.

-It was a he.
-It called to a she.
+He called to a she.
 A singular.
 A shape apart.

 He was not many.